 Halloween unofficially kicks off a season of indulgence, with Thanksgiving and Christmas feasts to follow, making it an ideal time for reminders about cavity prevention.
 The chocolate bars, lollipops, and sour gummies that fill your child’s trick-or-treat basket — delicious as they may be — aren’t exactly healthy for their teeth.
 Candy contains high sugar content, which helps bacteria in the mouth create acid that wears down enamel.
 When this protective layer deteriorates, it makes teeth more susceptible to cavities.

 This doesn’t mean your little ones need to avoid snacking on candy altogether.
-However, you should encourage them to follow a few rules to lessen the risks associated with Halloween candy.
+However, you should encourage them to follow a few rules to lessen the risks associated with Halloween candy and protect their dental health.

 Set a limit